HearthSim/hearthsim.info/_includes/about.md

 Some of our other projects:

+ * [HearthShroud](https://github.com/thomaseding/hearthshroud) is an early WIP of an Haskell-based Hearthstone engine.
  * [Soot](https://github.com/mischanix/soot) is an attempt at building a Clojure-based Hearthstone Card DSL and engine.
  * [UnityHook](https://github.com/HearthSim/UnityHook) is a framework for hooking into [Unity](http://unity3d.com/) games' function calls.
  * [CSharp-Proto-Extractor](https://github.com/HearthSim/csharp-proto-extractor) is a [ProtoBuf](https://developers.google.com/protocol-buffers/) extractor for protobufs compiled with [protobuf-csharp-port](https://code.google.com/p/protobuf-csharp-port/wiki/GettingStarted) (which Hearthstone uses)